uyuni-project/uyuni-rfc/accepted/0000-timezones.md

 The goal of this RFC is to define those rules and serve as a reference for the future.

-These rules should define a consistent way of display dates on the UI and make this information as clear as possible for the user.
+These rules should define a consistent and standard way to display dates in every interface of the product and make this information as clear as possible for the user.

 The user should be able to easily understand in which timezone a date is displayed and aware if there is any difference from the timezone he is accessing from.